LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 * “Active workflows”: this contains the workflows you can actually use to prepare an ingest for Islandora.
 The workflows listed here are specific for one data conversion and ingest.

 To make a new workflow, first go to the “Generic workflows” tab and click “Add New workflow”.
 A screen is presented with fields for the name and description of the workflow.
 Because we are going to make a general workflow that can be reused and is not specific for a single data set, let the name and description reflect this.
-After saving this workflow, you can add steps to the workflow by choosing the step from the popup menu and clicking on “Add Step".
+After saving this workflow, you can add steps to the workflow by choosing the step from the popup menu and clicking on “Add Step”.
 After adding a step to the workflow, the step must be configured.
-This can be done by clicking the title of the step to open it, and filling out the fields.
+This can be done by filling out the fields.
-Because this will be a general workflow, not all fields have to be filled in.
-All fields with the word “key” in their name define or use some data.
-These should all be filled out.
+Use the “define constant” step for values that are not general in the workflow, so these values can be easily replaced.
+It is recommended (but not necessary) to define all constants at the beginning of your workflow.
-Make sure that for every key in every step all input items have a value for that key, otherwise use the filter items step (combined with the end filter step) to filter the items that don't have the key before the items in the list are given to the step that requires the key.
+Make sure that for every key in every step all input items have a value for that key, otherwise use the filter items step (combined with the end filter step) to filter the items that do not have the key before the items in the list are given to the step that requires the key.
 Add additional steps until the workflow will manipulate the input data in such a way that it is suitable for ingest into Islandora.
 As the last step you should add a “validate” step to make sure your workflow generates a valid ingest directory.

-If the order of your steps is incorrect, you can reorder the steps with the “move up” and “move down” buttons.
+If the order of your steps is incorrect, you can reorder the steps with the “move to” button and then choose the location where you want to move it to.
 If you have inserted the wrong step, you can delete the step with the “remove” button.

 Save your workflow after any changes you make.